Setup & OrganizeEnd Users

 End UsersYour customers and prospectsPublic portal

 This page is about end users — the people on the other side of your portal.
-For team members and roles, see Members & Roles in Configurations & Settings.
+For team members and roles, see Members & Roles.

 How End Users Get Created